 Product Diversification Meaning

-Product diversification is a business strategy which involves producing and selling a new line of products or product division, service or service division which involve either same or entirely different sets of knowledge, skills, machinery, etc. usually undertaken with the motive of ensuring survival or growth and expansion.
+Product diversification is a business strategy that involves producing and selling a new line of products or product division, service or service division that involves either the same or entirely different sets of knowledge, skills, machinery, etc., usually undertaken to ensure survival or growth and expansion.

-Product diversification can occur at various business levels or at the corporate level.
-It is a strategy implied by an organization to expand into a new segment in which the company is already operating at a business level, whereas, at the corporate level, it refers to venturing out into a new segment that is beyond the scope of the organization existing products.
+Product diversification can occur at various business levels or the corporate level.
+It is a strategy implied by an organization to expand into a new segment in which the company is already operating at a business level.
+At the corporate level, it refers to venturing out into a new segment beyond the scope of the organization’s existing products.

 - To make profitable and fruitful use of marketing opportunities.
-There are many resources available in the market which could be used for the expansion of a business.
+There are many resources available in the market that could be used to expand a business.
 Optimum utilization of production and market facilities is offered.

 - To make stability in the earning and growth of an organization.
-Thereby maximizing the sales of the product and serving the consumer needs from a firm.
+Thereby maximizing the product’s sales and serving the consumer needs of a firm.

 - If the market undergoes the process of saturation, product diversification helps in undergoing and reducing the risk of the businessRisk Of The BusinessBusiness risk is associated with running a business.
 The risk can be higher or lower from time to time.
 But it will be there as long as you run a business or want to operate and expand..

-- To maximize the profit of the firm by offering and producing different types of products to the market and helps in searching for the new opportunity in the market.
+- To maximize the firm’s profit by offering and producing different types of products to the market and helps in searching for new opportunities in the market.

-- It creates competition in the market and further helps in surviving this competition with ease.
+- It creates competition in the market and further helps survive this competition with ease.

 - To meet the demand of diversified retailers and curtail market expenditure.

-- Repackaging – Product produced by a company can be altered in the form of packaging and can be resold as a product for different use.
+- Repackaging – A product produced by a company can be altered in packaging and can be resold as a product for different use.
 For example, a cleaning agent for household purposes can be repackaged by the company for the use of cleaning automobiles.

-- Repricing – With the motive of selling through a new distribution channel, the price of the product can be adjusted along with other improvements to position it for sale.
+- Repricing – With the motive of selling through a new distribution channel, the product’s price can be adjusted along with other improvements to position it for sale.
 For example, a watch manufacturer can insert its casing into a platinum product instead of a sports look to sell it through jewelry stores.

-- Remaining – An existing product could be renamed along with different packaging to sell it in the offshore market and different countries with the intention of remaining authentic to the original purpose of the product but changing the product according to the local culture of the community.
+- Remaining – An existing product could be renamed with different packaging to sell it in the offshore market.
+Different countries could remain authentic to the product’s original purpose but change according to the community’s local culture.

 - Resizing – The product could be repacked in different sizes according to the needs of an individual in the market.
 For example, a product sold as a single unit can be sold in a unit of 10 or 100 after resizing.